chenqian1900/English-Fluency-Journey/README.md

 7. **Record yourself** reading these sentences, and upload the audio file to Google Drive.
 8. **Prompt ChatGPT**: "When should I review these words next?"
 Record the review date in the database.
 9. **Record the time** spent on the entire process in the database.
+10. **Prompt ChatGPT**: "What kind of sentence structures and tenses I've never used before?"
+Paste the answer into the **database** for tomorrow's session.
+11. **Reveiw**: Read and repeat the sentences aloud at least 5 times per sentence to review.